Kristianwhittick/blend-pdf/docs/project-git-flow.md

    ```

 6. **Local Binary Deployment** (FINAL STEP - only after GitHub Actions succeed)

+   ⚠️ **IMPORTANT**: Only proceed with local deployment if step 5 GitHub Actions completed successfully.
+   Do NOT update local binaries if GitHub Actions failed, as this could deploy broken builds.

    ```bash
    # Clean build all platforms
    make clean && make build-all